On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Acknowledgements

 \section{Acknowledgements}

-We thank Sambit Giri, Ivelin Georgiev and Garrelt Mellema for making simulation data available for Figure~\ref{fig:Rbub_vs_z}.
-We also thank Axel Runnholm and Max Gronke for useful discussions and further ongoing contributions to the projects.
+In non-specific, groupwise order we thank (1.)
+Sambit Giri, Ivelin Georgiev and Garrelt Mellema for making simulation data available for Figure~\ref{fig:Rbub_vs_z}; (2.)
+Axel Runnholm and Max Gronke for useful discussions and further ongoing contributions to the projects; (3.)
+The anonymous referee whose careful reading of the manuscript has improved the rigor of this work.
 M.H. acknowledges the support of the Swedish Research Council, Vetenskapsr{\aa}det and is Fellow of the Knut and Alice Wallenberg Foundation.